 While there are plenty of die-hard racing aficionados who pay attention to the sport all year round, the Kentucky Derby is unique in that it captures the imagination of the masses.
 Folks across the US get in on the action in big league fashion.

-For round numbers, a whopping $165.5 million was wagered on the 2019 edition of the race.
-Viewership numbers were also through the roof, as 16.5 million people across the nation huddled around the tube to cheer on their choices.
+For round numbers, $79.4 million was wagered on the 2020 edition of the race.
+This was down from the $165.5 million in 2019, mainly due to COVID-19 pandemic restrictions.
+Viewership numbers were also down in 2020 to 9.8 million people from the 16.5 million people across the nation that huddled around the tube to cheer on their choices the previous year.

 The host track of Churchill Downs in Louisville, Kentucky, attracted over 150,000 fans on the day of the race.
 The Derby is an absolutely massive event, and it also presents a fantastic starting point for those looking to get started with horse racing betting.